Courses

 • ELSO courses have attendance policies.
 Typically, no more than one absence is permitted for 7-week courses that meet once a week and no more than two absences are permitted for 7-week courses that meet twice a week.
 If more absences are anticipated, speak to the course instructor before enrolling in the course to see if exceptions may be granted.

 Register for ELSO courses through Student Center.
 Students may enroll for courses during the pre-enrollment period or during the add period.
 See the registration calendar here.
-The add period for spring 2024 begins January 16, 2024 at 8:00 a.m.
-EST.
+The pre-enrollment period for fall 2024 begins May 1, 2024 at 7:30 a.m.
+EST and ends May 3, 2024 at 11:59pm.

 If the course doesn’t appear in Student Center, it has reached its cap of twelve students.
 To be added to the waitlist, email ELSO

-*The following spring 2024 ELSO course sections are enrolled by permission of the instructor:
+*The following fall 2024 ELSO course sections are enrolled by permission of the instructor:

 • ELSO 6565.001 Thesis and Dissertation Writing Workshop (Dr. Crow): Apply here